bengtj100/stacky-lang/Reference.md

 ### Control operations

-Control opertions are operations that either control the flow or execution or affects the execution environment.
+Control operations are operations that either control the flow or execution or affects the execution environment.

 #### The stash operation

 The *stash* (`;`) operation's single purpose is to bind names to the *Name -> Value* map in the environment.
 It takes values and stashes them in the environment, thus the name.

-The names that are created are immediatelly made available to the program.
+The names that are created are immediately made available to the program.

 **NOTE:** Bound names can not be updated!
 It is similar to how names (variables) are treated in mathematics and in functional programming languages, like Haskell or Erlang.